solana-developers/solana-cookbook/docs/th/references/accounts.md

 ## How to calculate account cost

-Keeping accounts alive on Solana incurs a storage cost called [rent][2].
+Keeping accounts alive บน Solana incurs a storage cost called [rent][2].
 An account สามารถ be made entirely exempt from rent collection by depositing at least two years worth of rent.
 For the calculation, you need to consider the amount of data you intend to store in the account.